Adam & Eve (company): Origins

-The firm was founded in 1970 by physician Tim Black and Phil Harvey.
+The firm was founded in 1970 by British physician Tim Black and American entrepreneur, philanthropist and libertarian Phil Harvey.
 It started as a small storefront in Chapel Hill, North Carolina, selling condoms and lubricants.
 It soon became a mail-order catalog selling contraceptives through non-medical channels.

-While still graduate students at the University of North Carolina's School of Public Health, they conceived the firm to fund a non-profit organization to using the profits to finance family-planning programs in developing countries.
+While still graduate students in family planning and population dynamics at the University of North Carolina's School of Public Health, they conceived the firm to fund a non-profit organization to use the profits to finance family-planning programs in developing countries.